 Your Car Accident Report is Key

-Per GS §20-166.1, a report is required after a car accident.
+Per GS § 20-166, a report is required after a car wreck causes injury or death.
 As soon as yours is processed and ready, we can obtain a copy for your case file.
-From your car accident report, we pull the following details to help strengthen your claim or lawsuit:
+From your car accident report, we can pull the following details to help strengthen your claim or lawsuit:

 - Accident location, date, and time